SELab-2/OSOC-2/api.md

  - `name:string` The name for the new template.
  - `desc:string` The description for the new template (optional).
  - `subject:string` A template message for the email subject (optional).
- - `cc:string` A list of email addresses to be in the CC field of the email (optional).
+ - `cc:[string]` A list of email addresses to be in the CC field of the email (optional).
  - `content:string` The content of the email template.
 **Description:** Add a follow-up e-mail template.
 **Response:**
 ```json